-The Way of Perfection,

-where she sets out

-to teach her nuns

-how to pray

-The first chapter

-is a

-Model of her Technique

-of

-Alternating Dialogue
+A typical example of the pedagogical approach in the Way of Perfection, a book in which she sets out to teach her own nuns how to pray.
+The very first chapter is a model of her technique of alternating dialogue; she is writing for nuns, but talks to them and to God alternately.
+Her aim was to tell them the reason for the life they were leading.

-- Teresa writes for nuns, talking to them & to God alternately; - Her aim was to tell them the reason for the life they were leading; - The reader sees the author become moved talking to the Other & gets caught up in that conversation; - God is present as one of the group.
-Nothing is discussed without him.
+In another chapter, the reader sees the author become moved talking to the Other.
+He gets caught up in that conversation.
+From the very beginning of the book God is present as one of the group.
+Nothing is discussed without him, and if you try to ignore his presence, you cannot understand the book.